lin00778/Weather-App/README.md

 PUBH 7462 project

+**About Weather App !!!**

+There are three base datasets for this application, which include:

+1. City_Info: This dataset includes information about four famous spots for each city.

+2. CityGeo: This dataset includes geographical information for each city, which helps to link the dataset to the map in this app.

+3.  weather_new: This dataset consists of two years of records of the weather conditions for 29 cities in the US.

 **What's new !!!**

 1. We imported the weather condition data for totally 29 selected cities (New York, Los Angeles, etc.) from April 30th 2022 to April 30th 2023.